 The best apricot jam is one that isn’t too set (but more so than a compote) & not too sweet, retaining some of that wonderful tartness & pleasant fruity tang.
 It’s the perfect & most pleasant thing to wake up to in the morning, spread thickly on hot slices of toast, crusty bread or fresh croissants.

 I feel as though apricot jam is a little underrated in this country (the French however love it), as folks tend to steer towards a sweeter, usually berry based variety for their toast, but homemade really does trump anything you can buy, it packs in so much more flavour.

 I never find myself without a jar or two or apricot jam to hand in the kitchen as it’s got so many uses, not only on my breakfast, I love it swirled through a thick yogurt, it’s also amazing when paired with cheese (trust me on this) & it’s also what I always turn to to glaze my buns, sweet breads & pastries, I’d be lost without it.
 So for the next three months you’ll likely find me packing a little sunshine into several jars to hold onto summers finest long into the dark & cold of winter.

-- 1kg fresh strawberries
+- 1kg fresh apricots

 - 1kg granulated sugar